Justia 10

 Here are two ways that employers save money using the fluctuating workweek method.

-First, instead of paying an hourly rate plus time and half for overtime hours over 40, using the fluctuating workweek method, an employer can pay a fixed salary and an additional half time of the employee’s hourly rate for overtime hours based on the number of hours worked.
+First, an employer can pay a fixed salary and an additional half time of the employee’s hourly rate for overtime hours based on the number of hours worked. instead of paying an hourly rate plus time and half for overtime hours over 40, using the fluctuating workweek method.

 Violations of the fluctuating workweek rules most often occur under these circumstances: